Pavel Nikolaievich Demidov

 Pavel (called Paul) Nikolaievich Demidov (Павел Николаевич Демидов; 6 September 1798 Saint Petersburg - 25 March 1840 Mainz) was a Russian nobleman of the Demidov dynasty, philanthropist and industrialist.
-His father was Count Nikolai Nikitich Demidov (1773-1828) and his mother Baroness Elizaveta Alexandrovna Stroganova (1779-1818).
+His father was Ober-Chamberlain Nikolai Nikitich Demidov (1773-1828) and his mother Baroness Elizaveta Alexandrovna Stroganova (1779-1818).
 He was the second eldest of four children, two of which lived to the adult age.
 Most of his childhood was spent in Paris, where also his parents preferred to live.

 Family

 The ancestor of the Demidov family, Paul Nikolaievich's great-great-grandfather Nikita Demidovich Antufyev (1656–1725) was a blacksmith and a weapon-maker in Tula in the 17th century.
 He had gained the favour of Tsar Peter the Great with his well manufactured pistols and granted rights over the mines and foundries on the eastern slopes of the Urals, as well as to the thousands of serfs who toiled in them.
 Of these, Nizhny Tagil was the most important area.
 The mines produced iron, copper, gold and platinum, as well as valuable types of stone and malachite and gemstones.
 The riches of the family grew into astronomical dimensions.

 During the reign of Empress Catherine II, the Demidov family had their own army and they minted their own money.
 The Demidov dynasty had a huge impact on the development of the Urals and Siberian regions: industry, mining, and mineral exploration.
 Members of the family also made large donations to charity and promotion of arts, including the construction of schools and hospitals.